 If you need help deciding the appropriate content for your lead generation efforts, give us a Shout so we can help!

-- Understand the Audience – B2B and B2C lead generation differences usually comes down to the type of market you want to sell.
+- Understand the Audience – B2B and B2C lead generation differences usually come down to the type of market you want to sell.
 To do this you need to understand your audience and where they hang out.

 For example, if you are a B2C company you want to use social media sites like Facebook, Instagram, and YouTube to find the right prospects.

-- Sales or Leads– B2C has smaller transactions and faster lead generation processes, so the goal online is for prospects to purchase your goods while on your site or third party platform.
+- Sales or Leads– B2C has smaller transactions and faster lead generation processes, so the goal online is for prospects to purchase your goods while on your site or third-party platform.

 Alternatively, the larger nature of B2B services and products makes it unlikely that you will close sales directly on the internet.